paulavishek/Nexus-360/README.md

 1. Using Daphne or Uvicorn behind a reverse proxy like Nginx
 2. Enabling HTTPS for secure WebSocket connections (WSS)
 3. Setting up Redis as the channel layer backend
-4. Configuring proper database backends (PostgreSQL recommended)
-5. Implementing regular backups of the database
+4. **Configuring Production Database**:
+   - PostgreSQL or MySQL with connection pooling
+   - Regular database backups and point-in-time recovery
+   - Database replication for high availability
+   - Proper indexing for optimized query performance
-6. Setting up monitoring for API usage and system performance
+5. Implementing monitoring for API usage and system performance
+6. Setting up a content delivery network (CDN) for static assets

 ---